garywill/LAN-port-scan-forbidder/README.md

 > Using JS library [whitequark/ipaddr.js](https://github.com/whitequark/ipaddr.js) (MIT License) v2.0.0 to judge IP range.

+### Notification

+User can enable notification.
+When untrusted web tries to access private network and get blocked, will show up notification.

 ### Fallback operation

 If user find a web broken, user can temporary set this addon disabled via toolbar button for: